lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

     **2 - Measure the PMFs**

-    Using the same protocole as the one used in the tutorial (i.e. umbrella sampling with the wham algorithm), extract the PMF for each particle type.
+    Using the same protocol as the one used in the tutorial (i.e. umbrella sampling with the wham algorithm), extract the PMF for each particle type.